- February 5, 2014

 About

-Nightmares from the Deep: The Cursed Heart is a single player casual puzzle game with a mystery theme.
+Nightmares from the Deep: The Cursed Heart is a single player casual puzzle game with horror, fantasy and mystery themes.
 It was developed by Artifex Mundi and was released on February 5, 2014.
-It received mostly positive reviews from critics and positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 You are a museum owner pursuing an undead pirate who kidnapped your daughter.
 You quickly realize that the villain is entangled in a tragic, centuries-old love story, and wants to resurrect his mistress with the girl’s life force.
 You feel sorry for the pirate, but you have to stop him before it is too late for your daughter… You will leave the modern museum quickly, and find your way to rundown …